andhikapraa/google-calendar-tasks-mcp/README.md

-# Google Calendar and Tasks MCP Server
+# Google Calendar, Tasks, and Gmail MCP Server

-This is a Model Context Protocol (MCP) server that provides integration with Google Calendar and Google Tasks.
-It allows LLMs to read, create, update and search for calendar events as well as manage task lists and tasks through a standardized interface.
+This is a Model Context Protocol (MCP) server that provides integration with Google Calendar, Google Tasks, and Gmail.
+It allows LLMs to read, create, update and search for calendar events, manage task lists and tasks, and handle email operations through a standardized interface.

 ## Example Usage